The Protocols of the Elders of Zion: East Asia

+Jewish Conspiracy and the Muslim World, published in Malaysia in 1991, includes the complete text of the Protocols alongs with new conspiracy theory material authored by Malaysian Misbahul Islam Faruqi, who claims that the Protocols explains the threat posed to the Muslim world from Israel, India and other world powers.

+Africa

+The Palestinian Solidarity Committee of South Africa distributed copies of the Protocols at the World Conference against Racism 2001.
+The book was sold during the conference in an exhibition tent set up for the distribution of antiracist literature.

+Europe

 Finland

 Pekka Siitoin's Patriotic Popular Front published a new edition in the 1970s.
 In the 2000s, the Protocols were published by the Magneettimedia.
 In the 2020s, the Protocols have been republished by a pseudonymous individual suspected of being a researcher at the University of Helsinki according to Demokraatti.

 Greece

 In 2012, the Protocols were read aloud in the Greek Parliament by one of its members, Ilias Kasidiaris, of the neo-Nazi party Golden Dawn.

-Contemporary conspiracy theories

-The Protocols continue to be widely available around the world, particularly on the Internet.
-The work is widely considered influential in the development of other conspiracy theories, and reappears repeatedly in contemporary conspiracy literature.
-Notions derived from the Protocols include claims that the "Jews" depicted in the Protocols are a cover for the Illuminati, Freemasons, the Priory of Sion or, in the opinion of David Icke, "extra-dimensional entities".
-In his book And the truth shall set you free (1995), Icke asserted that the Protocols are genuine and accurate.
-Similarities have been noticed between the Protocols and the Eurabia conspiracy theory.
+Italy

+In 2010, an Italian editor was convicted on charges of libel for publishing the Protocols.
+He had been sued by the Jewish community of Turin.
+The conviction was later overturned by the Italian Supreme Court of Cessation.